-If you’re looking for stunning and unusual landscapes, fascinating ancient history, fantastic beaches and gorgeous quaint seaside towns, as well as one of the most culturally diverse capital cities in the world, Turkey needs to be on your travel bucket list.
+If you’re looking for stunning and unusual landscapes, fascinating ancient history, fantastic beaches and gorgeous quaint seaside towns, Turkey needs to be on your travel bucket list.
+Istanbul, the capital of Turkey, is also one of the most culturally diverse capital cities in the world.
+My two week Turkey ended up being the best adventure possible.

 I’d been to Turkey as a young child and had fond memories of climbing over huge ruins and sailing out on deep blue seas.
-So last year, when considering where to spend a few weeks in the summer, I thought returning to Turkey sounded like a good idea.
-I ended up heading there on a bit of a solo adventure, but I found travelling around Turkey as a solo female traveller to be completely safe and fine.
+So when considering where to spend a few weeks this summer, I thought returning to Turkey sounded like a good idea.
+It ended up being a bit of a solo adventure, but I found travelling around Turkey as a solo female traveller to be completely safe and fine.

-I spent two weeks travelling in Turkey.
-I visited the ancient ruins in Ephesus, the fascinating capital Istanbul and the magical landscape of Cappadocia, as well as plenty of relaxing beach time in Bodrum and a brilliant three day sailing trip on a traditional Turkish gulet boat.
+I spent two weeks in Turkey in the end.
+My time in Turkey included visiting the ancient ruins in Ephesus, the fascinating capital Istanbul and the magical landscape of Cappadocia, as well as plenty of relaxing beach time in Bodrum and a brilliant three day sailing trip on a traditional Turkish gulet boat.

 How long to spend in Turkey?